Get

 Motion Sickness

 Many dogs, even those that don’t drool a lot, will drool in the car due to motion sickness.
 Motion sickness causes nausea, and nausea causes a dog to make more saliva and drool.
-If you find this happening, you might wish to speak with your veterinarian about specific ways you can desensitize your Boxer to car rides.
+If you find this happening, you might wish to speak with a veterinarian about specific ways you can desensitize your Boxer to car rides.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!